• facebook

 Clothing Under Uniform

-Articles worn under Winter uniform shirts (t-shirts/singlets/underwear) should be white with no writing or colour.
-Sleeves of t-shirts should not be visible, nor should the neck of the t-shirt be seen in the V-neck of Summer shirts.
+Articles worn under winter uniform shirts (t-shirts/singlets/underwear) should be white with no writing or colour.
+Sleeves of t-shirts should not be visible, nor should the neck of the t-shirt be seen in the v-neck of summer shirts.
 The bottom of t-shirts/singlets/underwear should not be visible.

-Sports Uniform
+Sport Uniform

 Modesty is required when wearing swimmers for any school activity.
 Students must only wear single-piece swimmers.